xerminator/TheOtherUsDev/README.md

 ## Blind

-The Blind Modifier makes it so that your report button does not light up.
+The Blind Modifier prevents your report button from lighting up.
+You can still click it to report, and you can still click a body to report it.
+The Blind can affect all teams (Impostor, Neutral, Crewmate).

 ### Game Options
 | Name | Description